- What We Do

 - Reducing Gender-Based Violence

 - Global Health

 - Working in Crises and Conflict

-- Fosters policy changes that increase women’s access to land and other assets.
+- Fostering policy changes that increase women’s land ownership

 In 2010, the U.S. Government launched its global hunger and food security initiative, Feed the Future.
 At the heart of Feed the Future’s strategy is an understanding that women play a vital role in advancing agricultural development and food security, helping to reduce poverty and promote global stability.
 Through the initiative, women farmers are provided training and opportunities to adopt new agricultural technologies in order to increase their productivity, reduce unpaid work and improve their families’ nutritional status.

 To build the evidence base around what works for empowering women in agriculture -- and to make empowerment a tangible, measurable concept we could work towards -- USAID developed the Women’s Empowerment in Agriculture Index, (WEAI), with the International Food Policy Research Institute, and Oxford Poverty and Human Development Initiative.
 The WEAI provides a direct measure of women’s empowerment and inclusion in the agriculture sector by tracking data on women’s decision-making, access to and control over resources, leadership opportunities and time use, particularly relative to men in their households.

 The WEAI team has since conducted a baseline survey in 13 countries and is collecting another round of data to track changes in women’s empowerment where Feed the Future works as we continue to refine and adapt this innovative tool.
 With data from the WEAI, we are adjusting our programs to better promote women’s empowerment in agriculture and are designing new programs that address the greatest constraints to empowerment in agriculture that women in developing countries face.

 USAID, primarily through its leadership of the U.S. Government’s Feed the Future initiative, supports programs to improve women’s empowerment in agriculture: